Calendar Integration

 To create a time entry on the Calendar View:

-Time entries are associated with tasks and stored in the task's frontmatter.
-Multiple time entries can exist for a single task.
+Time entries are always associated with a specific task and stored in that task's frontmatter.
+Multiple time entries can exist for one task.

 Managing Time Entries